sematext/logagent-js/docs/installation.md

 1. Get a free account at [sematext.com/spm](https://apps.sematext.com/users-web/register.do)
 2. [create a Logsene App](https://apps.sematext.com/logsene-reports/registerApplication.do) to obtain an App Token for [Logsene](http://www.sematext.com/logsene/)
-3. Install logagnet as system service
+3. Install logagent as system service
 Logagent detects the init system and installs systemd or upstart service scripts.
 On Mac OS X it creates a launchd service.
 Simply run:
 ```